 There can be some different registration intention indicators or registration type which can be carried in the registration request:

 - Local service information Query only: This indicates the UE only uses this registration request to query localized service information without actual camping and registering to the network.
 After the hosting network gNB receives the registration request message with this indicator, the gNB forwards the request message to the AMF which can provide the information, such as the designated AMF.
 The AMF skips the normal registration procedure and just responses UE with registration reject but with cause value of localized information query response along with the localized service information.
+In this case, if UE is still connected and registered with the home network, UE can be either manually initiated by user to deregister from the home network and conduct query with the hosting network, or UE conducts the localized service information query while UE enters the RRC_IDLE or RRC_INACTIVE state based on a stored localized service discovery policy which contains conditions under which service discovery with other hosting network(s) can be conducted.
+UE and the home network can use paging restriction as defined in TS23.501 clause 5.38.5 while UE is conducting localized service query with the hosting network RRC_IDLE or RRC_INACTIVE state.

 - Registration with local service information query: This indicates that the UE would like to collect local service information during service registration phase.
 After the hosting network gNB receives the registration request message with this indicator, the network forwards the request message to the AMF which can provide information, such as the designated AMF.
 The AMF can provide the localized service information by either adding the localized service information in the registration accept message or sending separate NAS message, such as UCU.